Wellington, Somerset: Transport

 The town was served by Wellington railway station on the Bristol and Exeter Railway from 1 May 1843 until 5 October 1964.
 It was here that extra locomotives were attached to heavy trains to help them up the incline to Whiteball Tunnel on their way south.
 The railway from Penzance to London, and also to Bristol and the North, continue to pass through the town, but no trains stop.
 The nearest railway stations are Taunton and Tiverton Parkway.
 A campaign was started to reopen the railway station in 2009.
+The government approved a new train station being opened in the town in October 2023, but withdrew the funding for this in July 2024.

 The town is close to junction 26 of the M5 motorway, which spent a year in the 1970s as a temporary terminal junction, whilst the motorway between junctions 26 and 27 was finished.
 The A38 is still a very important link to Taunton.
 Wellington is served twice daily by Berrys Coaches 'Superfast' service to and from London.

 Education

 Wellington is home to a public school, Wellington School.
 It was founded in 1837 as an all-boys school.
 A solitary day girl was allowed to join the Sixth Form in 1972 and the following year Wellington became co-educational.
 The school opened a new junior school in 2000, having previously only catered for pupils aged 10 and over.
 In December 2007, the school commissioned its new multi-purpose examination hall and English Department adjacent to its Sports Centre.
 Notable alumni of Wellington School include actor David Suchet, chef Keith Floyd and peer Lord Archer.

 The main secondary school in the town is Court Fields School.
 The 11–16 school includes a sports complex, completed in early 2008.